bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 Return [m]*Q in affine coordinates
 ~~~~

-Note that the multiplication by the cofactor 392 does not need to be
-computed in constant time and, hence, it only requires nine doublings
-and two additions (i.e., one uses the binary representation of 392 and
-computes a double-and-add point multiplication scanning bits from left
-to right).
-It MUST NOT be computed with either algorithm above, as P
-is not known to be a N-torsion point, and therefore the scalar
-recoding or ensuring the multiplied value is odd will result in the
-wrong answer.
-The role of the seperate multiplication by 392 is to
-ensure that Q is an N-torsion point so that the algorithms above may
-be used.

 Two users, Alice and Bob, can carry out the following steps to derive
 a shared key: both pick a random string of 32 bytes, mA and mB
 respectively.
 Alice computes the public key A = Compress(DH(mA, G)),